llivvv/Minecraft-db/README.md

 # 🎮 Minecraft Database
+#### Welcome to our Minecraft-inspired database project!
-#### This database models the elements of the game Minecraft, including blocks, players, achievements, worlds, and servers.
+#### This database models the core elements of the game - players, blocks, items, mobs, worlds
+#### It captures how they interact over time using achievements, and servers.

 #### <hr>